What Is The APA? The American Psychological Association

 By improving communication surrounding psychological science and the knowledge of psychology among individuals and communities, the APA may reduce mental health stigma and reach more providers.
 As a group, participants of the APA can improve how people understand psychology, which could significantly increase the number of people seeking care.

 One benefit of the APA is increasing the amount of research conducted and the number of distributions.
-The APA utilizes research and education to improve the application of psychological science worldwide.
+The APA utilizes psychology education and research to improve the application of psychological science worldwide.
 More research may help psychologists find new treatment modalities for individuals who experience mental health conditions.

 The APA advances the field and attracts people to various mental health professions by providing an authoritative voice for psychology.
 Without students studying psychology, the US could experience a shortage of mental health professionals, which may mean more people go without the care they need.
 Additionally, the more people who study psychology, the more communities can build upon current research and identify more evidence-based treatments.